PaulWaldo/deduper/memory-bank/progress.md

 - Project structure and memory bank have been initialized
 - Core architecture and approach have been defined
 - Test-driven development strategy has been established
+- Scanner component for identifying potential duplicates is implemented and tested
+- Matcher component for confirming exact duplicates is implemented and tested
+- Handler component for moving duplicates to archive is implemented and tested
+- Logger component for user feedback is implemented and tested

 ## What's Left to Build
-1. **Test Suite**
-   - Create comprehensive tests for all components
-   - Set up test fixtures in test_data directory

-2. **Core Functionality**
+1. **Main CLI Implementation**
-   - CLI structure and argument parsing
+   - Command-line argument parsing
-   - File scanning and duplicate identification
-   - Content matching and comparison
-   - File handling and archiving
-   - Logging and user feedback
+   - Connecting all components together
+   - Setting up the core workflow

-3. **Documentation**
+2. **Documentation**
    - Go-doc comments for all functions and types
    - Usage examples
    - README with installation and usage instructions

+3. **Integration Testing**
+   - Testing the entire workflow with real files
+   - Testing edge cases and error scenarios

 ## Current Status
-- **Phase**: Initial setup and planning
+- **Phase**: Core component implementation
-- **Progress**: 10%
+- **Progress**: 75%
-- **Focus Area**: Setting up project structure and defining approach
+- **Focus Area**: Finalizing main.go and connecting components
-- **Next Milestone**: Create initial test suite and implement basic CLI structure
+- **Next Milestone**: Complete CLI implementation and documentation

 ## Known Issues
-- None at this stage, as implementation has not yet begun
+- None at this stage, all component tests are passing

 ## Evolution of Project Decisions